jkauflin/JohnBot/README.md

 * 4AA battery pack for servo motors

-Beyond learning Arduino in general, the two biggest hardware issues I had when first learning robotics were power and the bluetooth controller.
+Beyond learning Arduino in general, the two biggest hardware issues I had when first learning robotics were power, and the bluetooth controller.
 Components like DC motors and servos need good power - strong battery amp power.
 They can't be run from the USB power, and I couldn't get the servos to work correctly until I gave them their own 4AA battery pack (separate from the one I was using for the DC motors).
 Until I got the power correct, they would do strange things when given commands.

-The HC-06 Bluetooth module was a challenge until I figured out how to execute "AT" commands on it, and get the default command mode changed from 0 (only paired addresses), to 1 (accept all addresses).
+The HC-06 Bluetooth module was a challenge until I figured out how to execute "AT" commands, and get the default command mode changed from 0 (only paired addresses), to 1 (accept all addresses).
 That was the only default I had to change to get it talking to the Android Bluetooth libraries.
 Here are links for HC-06 module documentation and getting to the AT command mode to execute AT commands: